syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ![Annotation in MAUI Chart](Annotation_image/Adding_annotation.png)

-## Customizing text in shape annotation
+## Text customization in shape annotation

 The [Text]() in shape annotation also can be customized by using the [LabelStyle]() property.
 The [LabelStyle]() property provides options to customize the font-family, font-size, font-attributes and text color of axis labels.
 The following properties are used to customize the text: